Spectrum of extensive multiclusters in the Kuramoto model with higher-order interactions: Abstract

 \section{Abstract}

 Globally coupled ensembles of phase oscillators serve as useful tools for modeling synchronization and collective behavior in a variety of applications.
 As interest in the effects of simplicial interactions (i.e., non-additive, higher-order interactions between three or more units) continues to grow we study an extension of the Kuramoto model where oscillators are coupled via three-way interactions that exhibits novel dynamical properties including clustering, multistability, and abrupt desynchronization transitions.
 Here we provide a rigorous description of the stability of various multicluster states by studying their spectral properties in the thermodynamic limit.
-Specifically, we show that, similar to the classical Kuramoto model, the drifting subpopulation of any state has a continuous spectra confined to the imaginary axis and the negative real axis.
+Not unlike the classical Kuramoto model, a natural frequency distribution with infinite support yields a population of drifting oscillators, which in turn guarantees that a portion of the spectrum is located on the imaginary axes, resulting in neutrally stable or unstable solutions.
+On the other hand, a natural frequency distribution with finite support allows for a fully phase-locked state, whose spectrum is real and may be linearly stable or unstable.